 PURPOSE OF REPORT: To provide Council with a progress report on the establishment of The Shed at the St Ives Showground and to confirm Section 94 funding as per previous resolutions of Council.

-BACKGROUND: Council staff have been working actively over the past

-5 years with representatives of the Ku-ring-gai

-Community Workshop The Shed Inc, Uniting Care, The Men's Shed Association, the Scout association and other community groups, to find a permanent location for The amount of work from representatives of The Shed and Council staff.
+BACKGROUND: Council staff have been working actively over the past 5 years with representatives of the Ku-ring-gai Community Workshop The Shed Inc, Uniting Care, The Men's Shed Association, the Scout association and other community groups, to find a permanent location for The Shed in Ku-ring-gai.
+COMMENTS: This project represents the culmination of a significant amount of work from representatives of The Shed and Council staff.
 A great deal of time has been invested in identifying a suitable site, drafting of plans, completing submissions and preparing reports associated with lodging the Development Application.
+RECOMMENDATION: That Council support the proposed construction of the Community Workshop The Shed at the St Ives Showground and that Council allocate \$67,518 from the pre 1993 Section 94 Plan - Community Facilities to undertake the necessary works.